Historic Israel–UAE Free Trade Deal Proves Cooperation ‘Best Way' to Transform Challenges into Opportunities

 Negotiated over about six months, the two countries are expected to increase bilateral trade in goods and services as well as Israeli exports to the UAE.

-“I don’t think ever in history a free trade agreement was negotiated as quickly and as efficiently as this one was,” said Jon Medved, CEO of OurCrowd, an online global investing platform.
+“I don’t think ever in history a free trade agreement was negotiated as quickly and as efficiently as this one was,” said Jon Medved, CEO and Founder of OurCrowd, an online global investing platform.

 “Usually, free trade agreements are reserved for countries’ best friends, people who are long-term allies, have a long-term relationship and they usually take years to process these deals,” Medved told journalists at a briefing sponsored by Media Central.